davide-maestroni/jroutine/README.md

 ##Further development

-Feel free to contribute with your own [Runner][15] so to support more platforms other than Android.
+Feel free to contribute with your own [Routine][15] or [Runner][16] implementations, in order to support more platforms other than Android.

 ##Build instructions